Electric dipole moment constraints on CP-violating heavy-quark Yukawas at next-to-leading order: Renormalisation group evolution

 The RG flow of the Wilson coefficients is governed by the RG equation

 where the superscript $t$ denotes transposition and $\gamma^{(0)}$, $\gamma^{(1)}$ are the one- and two-loop anomalous-dimension matrices, respectively.
 For our NLL analysis we require the two-loop mixing of the four-quark operators among themselves and into the dipole operators.
-To our knowledge, this mixing is calculated here for the first time.

 Below we collectively use the subscripts $qq'$ and $q$ in the $\gamma$'s to indicate subblocks of the full anomalous-dimension matrix.
 The ordering in each case is

 With the definition of evanescent operators given in App.~\ref{app:unphys}, we find the mixing among four-fermion operators with two different flavors to be